Minimum Qualifications • Must be currently permanent in the title of Head Occupational Therapist;

 • Preference will be given to OPWDD employees impacted by closures.
 If you are being impacted by closure, please indicate this on your resume/cover letter.

 • All OPWDD employees must be eligible and maintain eligibility for full and unconditional participation in the Medicare and Medicaid programs.
 Continued employment will depend on maintaining eligibility.

 • If you are employed by state government you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program (PSLF).
 The PSLF Program forgives the remaining balance on Direct Loans after 120 qualifying monthly payments have been made under a qualifying repayment plan while working full-time for a qualifying employer.
 For more information on PSLF, please visit www.studentAid.gov/publicservice.

 • Employees on long term leave can bid on positions but must be able to report to work within fourteen (14) days and be able to perform the essential functions of their positions with or without reasonable accommodation (RA).
-If an employee believes they need a reasonable accommodation, they should contact the NYS OPWDD Workforce and Talent Management Central Office at (518) 473-9689 or Email at: email@example.com to obtain information and RA forms.
+If an employee believes that they need a reasonable accommodation, they should contact the NYS OPWDD Workforce and Talent Management Central Office at (518) 473-4785 or Email at: firstname.lastname@example.org to obtain information and RA forms.

 • OPWDD IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER